Skip to Main Content

 NCI EndRAD trial aims to minimize toxicity

 Riley Children’s is also participating in EndRAD, an NCI trial that stratifies B-ALL patients with a low risk of relapse using NGS-MRD (next generation sequencing-minimal residual disease).
-Specifically, the study is evaluating the use of non-TBI conditioning for these patients prior to receiving hematopoietic cell transplant.
+Specifically, the study is evaluating the elimination of radiation from the preparative regimen for patients with ALL who are undergoing hematopoietic cell transplant.

-In addition, Riley Children’s recently conducted its first alpha/beta T-cell depletion, which has significant implications for minimizing toxicity and reducing non-relapse mortality.
-Also, within the Hematology, Oncology and Stem Cell Transplant program, Riley experts are leading cellular therapy treatments, including infusions of viral specific T cells and NK cells.
+In addition, Riley Children’s recently conducted its first two transplants utilizing alpha/beta T-cell depletion cellular manipulation, which helps to minimize toxicity of transplant and reducing non-relapse mortality.
+Also within the Hematology, Oncology and Stem Cell Transplant program, Riley experts are leading cellular therapy treatments, including infusions of viral specific T cells and NK cells.

 Related Programs & Departments